MemoonaTahira/Traffic_Violation_Classification/readme.md

 `docker run -it --rm -p 3000:3000 traffic_violation_classifier:ga4yxpdbbc676aav serve`

-Test it using same steps as before from [here](#6-using-swagger-ui-once-the-service-is-runnnig-locally)
+Test it using same steps as before from [here](#5-using-swagger-ui-once-the-service-is-runnnig-locally)

-## 9. Deployment of bentoML as a service to Cloud:
+## 7. Deployment of bentoML as a service to Cloud:

-I will deploy my docker image (traffic_violation_classifier:ga4yxpdbbc676aav) from step 8 to Mobegeniu, but for that I need to first push my image to DockerHub.
+I will deploy my docker image (traffic_violation_classifier:ga4yxpdbbc676aav) from step 8 to Mogenius, but for that I need to first push my image to DockerHub.

-## 10: Setting up DockerHub:
+## 8: Setting up DockerHub:

 - Create an account and verify it
 - Choose free plan and create a repository with a name that reflects your service, e.g. traffic_violation_classification